ssbc/ssb-ahoy/README.md

 Built with `electron@20.3.8` and `secret-stack@7`

-This version of electron runs Node version `16.15.0`
+This version of electron runs Node version `18.6.1` (or something like it)

 ## Getting started